Adibvafa/N_Queens/README.md

 # Solving N_Queens Problem Using Various Algorithms in Python

 The N_Queens problem is a classic problem that lends itself for local search algorithms.
 In this problem, N queens are placed on an N × N chessboard, one queen per column.
 We assume that each queen can only move vertically (Up or Down) within her column of residence.
-You can find more information about the problem in this [wiki article](https://en.wikipedia.org/wiki/Eight_queens_puzzle).
+You can find more information about the problem in this [Wikipedia article](https://en.wikipedia.org/wiki/Eight_queens_puzzle).
 An example solution for 8 x 8 chessboard is shown:

 ![image](https://user-images.githubusercontent.com/90617686/159763749-91840b80-e77f-4937-9cbd-0cdfd19f316d.png)